 The curriculum for the Radiography Internship is developed and offered by GateWay Community College.
 GateWay also coordinates program admissions, applications and all classroom instruction.
 The program requires full-time attendance.

 Graduation and certification

-When you successfully complete the Radiography Internship, you will receive a clinical internship completion certificate from Mayo School of Health Sciences and an Associate in Applied Science degree in medical radiography from GateWay Community College.
+When you successfully complete the Radiography Internship, you will receive a clinical internship completion certificate from Mayo Clinic School of Health Sciences and an Associate in Applied Science degree in medical radiography from GateWay Community College.